Albinaria species in Crete

 The former contains A. rodakinensis, because of its ribbed protoconch formerly regarded as species of its own, the latter the third included sample of western (inland) A. virginea.

 The species of the megaspecies A. “cretensis” appear in two different clades, A. byzantina clade and clade of A. cretensis group sensu stricto + A. virginea group.
-Thus, like in genital morphology that taxon reveals as non-monophyletic.
+Thus, like in genital morphology and the own DNA analysis that taxon reveals as non-monophyletic.

 As result of their species delimitation method, Bamberger et al. regard the taxa called A. sp.
 1 and A. sp.
 2 as species, while A. byzantina and A. eburnea are united to one species.
 The other clades are evaluated as species; within the A. cretensis group sensu stricto A. cretensis and A. sphakiota are separated as species.